Disaster-Proof Your Life – Insurance Needs

 **The events covered below occurred about two months before Maclean’s declared it would go to a once-a-month print issue.
 Obviously that changes the game, and I will be expecting a discounted rate going forward now that their costs have come down so drastically!**...read more

-In an earlier post last week, I wrote about a step by step guide on how to negotiate with the contract yielding wireless providers.
-Today I’ll reveal the actual flow of the conversation I had when I called in for my sister.
+In an earlier post last week, I wrote about a general step-by-step guide on how to negotiate a cell phone contract.
+Today I’ll reveal the actual flow of the conversation I had when I called into Rogers Wireless for my sister.
 I should note that it was much harder to...read more

 Here in Canada we are ruled by only a few wireless service carriers and pay some of the highest cell phone costs in the world.
 Namely these companies fall into the “Big Three” otherwise known as: Rogers (also bought out Fido Mobile), Bell (also bought out Virgin...read more